Kowasaki/ForesAI/README.md

 # Roadmap
 Right now the list will only consist of things I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!

+- Nvidia Tegra GPU usage monitoring
-- Nvidia GPU usage monitoring
+- Nvidia NVML GPU usage monitoring
 - ROS integration
 - Remove dependencies from Object Detection API for inference